-The $\anot(\aany[\ldots])$ optimization is designed to ensures that, in those cases where the (\textsc{anyOf-r}) rule suffices to verify inclusion, refutational normalization mimics its efficient behaviour, while in cases where (\textsc{anyOf-r}) rule does not suffice, our approach is still complete.
+The $\anot(\aany[\ldots])$ optimization is designed to ensure that, in those cases where the (\textsc{anyOf-r}) rule suffices to verify inclusion, refutational normalization mimics its efficient behavior, without losing completeness in cases where (\textsc{anyOf-r}) does not suffice.